About

 Pixel Heller & Simone Harris

-The Hummingbird People is a collaborative Moko Jumbie performance and costume work by Simone Harris and Pixel Heller that explores collective memory, queer identity, migration, and diasporic connection through Caribbean masquerade and stilt walking traditions.
+The Hummingbird People is a collaborative Moko Jumbie work by Simone Harris and Pixel Heller exploring collective memory, queer identity, migration, and diasporic connection through Caribbean masquerade traditions.
+Moving through Kingston, the feathered figures transform the city into a site of ritual and remembrance, embodying the hummingbird’s symbolism of resilience, movement, transformation, and survival across the Caribbean diaspora.

 Photo credit: Gavin Gattie, 2025